 The one anomalous case is the increase in singlet-triplet gap on moving from 5-periacene to 6-periacene with our method, which appears to be counterintuitive (relative to the expectation that the gap would monotonically decay with system size).
 There exists a possibility that our calculations reached a local extrema in orbital space (although every effort was made to avoid such extrema, as detailed in Sec \ref{extrema}), leading to a spurious ordering of singlet-triplet gaps.
-However, approximate (Yamaguchi) spin-projected\cite{yamaguchi_spin_1988} DFT calculations (which should be quite accurate for biradical species, as these periacenes are found to be---as shown below) predict the same behavior (as can be seen from the data in the Supporting Information).
-This suggests that the anamalous behavior is more likely either reflective of exact quantum mechanics or is an artifact associated with the mismatch between the levels of theory used to compute the geometries and the singlet-triplet gaps.
+However, approximate (Yamaguchi) spin-projected\cite{yamaguchi_spin_1988} DFT calculations, which should be quite accurate for biradical species, as these periacenes are found to be (\textit{vide infra}) predict the same behavior (see Supporting Information).
+This suggests that the anomalous behavior is more likely either reflective of exact quantum mechanics or is an artifact associated with the mismatch between the levels of theory used to compute the geometries and the singlet-triplet gaps.
 At any rate, similar behavior has been observed for linear acenes in the past\cite{fosso2016large,ghosh2017generalized,dupuy2018fate}.
-Further investigations using different geometries and orbital guesses for these species might be necessary in order to determine if this behavior is indeed real or is an artifact induced by the geometry employed or our method.
+Further investigations using different geometries and orbital guesses for these species might be necessary in order to determine if this behavior is indeed real or an artifact induced either by the geometry employed or by our method.
 The relatively small size of the energy gaps involved however makes this quite a challenging task to definitively settle.